-Therefore, as a Muslim youth, you should remember that no matter when you decide to begin a romantic relationship, that’s exactly the right time to build upon the foundation of faith you’ve been taught, that’s growing and figuring out what Allah wants for you.
+Therefore, as a young Muslim, whenever you decide to begin a romantic relationship, that’s exactly the right time for you.

 Are Muslims allowed to date at all?

-- Is it take away some of the personal loneliness? (very Common)
+- Is it to take away some of the personal loneliness?
+(Very Common)

 - Is it to get you to be seen by your peers as someone who is modern and cool?

 - Is it to get you out of restrictions imposed on you by religion and culture that you didn’t choose for yourself?

 - Is it to make you feel not left out if many others around you are doing the same thing?